VGLoic/aws-exploration/README.md

 Okay so now I have my task definition, I just need to run it right?

+I am following [the second part of this youtube video guide](https://www.youtube.com/watch?v=zs3tyVgiBQQ) for this step.

 So I go back to my ECS cluster and I click on `Run new task`.

 First, I specify that I want to run my task using my cluster.